Chiefs fan creates Kelce family, Taylor Swift Cabbage Patch dolls

-LIBERTY, Mo. — Chiefs fans share their love in different ways — cookies, apparel, even house decor.
+Chiefs fans share their love in different ways—cookies, apparel, even house decor.
 But one fan shares hers through a popular 80s doll.

 "She said 'absolutely,'" Henderson said.
 "So she stood there and she signed her Cabbage Patch doll."